Endpoint Readiness is a feature that allows users to make sure all the right checks and balances are in place before running their patch cycle.

 Graphs

-- Effective Readiness - calculated on all statuses (Ready, Not Ready, and Unknown)
+- Effective Readiness - Calculated on all statuses (Ready, Not Ready, and Unknown).
+Represents your total readiness as a percentage.

 Buttons, actions, and last synced information

-- Run Readiness Tests - Readiness collection action is executed every few minutes, depends on the settings (see "Readiness Checks Interval and Timeout" settings below).
+- Run Readiness Tests – Readiness collection is executed every few minutes, depending on the settings (see “Readiness Checks Interval and Timeout” settings below).
+This button allows the user to initiate a Readiness status check from the endpoints immediately, without waiting for the next scheduled collection time.

-- Last synced data - representing the last time the readiness information pulled from JetPatch
+- Last Synced Data – Represents the last time readiness information was pulled from JetPatch.

 Endpoints Readiness table

-Shows every Readiness applicable endpoint in JetPatch with the readiness criteria for each one of them.
-The table provides additional information such as last readiness information collected and readiness percentage.
+The Endpoints Readiness table shows every readiness-applicable endpoint in JetPatch with the readiness criteria for each one.
+The table provides additional information, such as the last readiness information collected and the readiness percentage.

 Readiness Signs